 The grant period is one year.
-A one year, no-cost extension may be approved with satisfactory progress or growth of the project.
+A one-year, no-cost extension may be approved with satisfactory progress or growth of the project.

-- Description of the proposed project (five pages maximum):
+- Description (five pages maximum)

-- The objective of the project.
+- The objective of the project

-- The project approach and methods.
+- The project approach and methods

 - The anticipated time schedule